Stuck in a moo-ment

 Jan 11, 2019-One of the limitations of any ideology that whips up fervour based on an emotional response is how it translates into policy decisions.
 Often, one finds politicians coming up with hare-brained schemes that at best have no correlation with policy impact, and at worse, upend an entire system that had been running smoothly and required a more measured intervention.
 Consider Trump’s calls for a wall across the US-Mexico border: during his campaign Trump promised to make Mexico pay for the wall, a highly emotive call that pleased his more conservative voters.
 Now, it turns out, Trump is demanding $5 billion from his own government to build the wall amid a partial federal shutdown that could derail the entire US government.

 The obvious response by BJP supporters will be that these policies are intended to rein in cow slaughter, which some Hindus consider sacred.
-But it may well be that cows, which played a role in bringing the BJP to power in 2014 with such massive numbers, may well be responsible for not allowing a second term victory for Modi – or at the very least, contribute towards a decline in north India’s rural seats.
+But the cows, that played a role in bringing the BJP to power in 2014 with such massive numbers, may well be responsible for not allowing a second term victory for Modi—or at the very least, contribute towards a decline in north India’s rural seats.

 Cud have, should have